cockpit-project/cockpit/HACKING.md

 installation of Cockpit that does not work without further tweaking.
 For advanced users only.

+## Build distribution packages

+Instead of a direct `make install` as above, you can also build distribution packages and install them.
+This is generally more robust, as they upgrade and remove cleanly, and don't interfere with distribution packages in `/usr`.

+In a Fedora/RHEL build environment you can build binary RPMs with

+    tools/make-rpms --quick

+In a Debian/Ubuntu build environment you can build debs with

+    cp -r tools/debian .
+    dpkg-buildpackage -us -uc -b

 ## Contributing a change

 Make a pull request on github.com with your change.
 All changes get